 Elevate your Rotorua experience with Skyline Rotorua!

-Rotorua markets promise a sensory delight that will leave you with lasting memories of your visit.
-While you’re visiting Rotorua, make sure you stop at Skyline.
-Take a scenic Gondola ride, experience the thrill of the Luge, and indulge your sweet tooth at the Jelly Belly store.
+While visiting Rotorua, be sure to stop by Skyline.
+Take a scenic Gondola ride, experience the thrill of the Luge, and indulge in a delicious buffet at Stratosfare Restaurant.
 It’s the perfect way to complement your market explorations and maximise your time in Rotorua.